The-Strategy-Unit/tpma-explorer/inst/app/text/info-purpose.md

 View data summaries for **Types of Potentially-Mitigatable Activity (TPMAs)** for statistical units within different geographies.
 This may, for example, help set parameters for New Hospital Programme (NHP) modelling or identify care-shift opportunities.

-Click [here](https://connect.strategyunitwm.nhs.uk/nhp/CPMA_community/_book/) to view a report prepared by The Strategy Unit on the scale, trends, and regional variations of potentially mitigable hospital activity at national and ICB levels.
+You can [view a report](https://connect.strategyunitwm.nhs.uk/nhp/CPMA_community/_book/) prepared by The Strategy Unit on the scale, trends, and regional variations of potentially mitigatable hospital activity at national and Integrated Care Board (ICB) levels.